Senior cat peeing outside the litter tray: what to check and when to speak to your vet

 Step 1: Make the litter tray easy for an older body

-A lot of “out of the tray” peeing in older cats is really “I couldn’t get there comfortably in time”.
+A lot of “out of the tray” peeing in older cats is really “I could not get there comfortably in time”.

 Quick checks:

-• Can your cat step into the tray easily (low entry, stable base)?
+• Can your cat step into the tray easily?

-• Is the tray on the same floor as where your cat spends most time?
+• Is the tray on the same floor as where your cat spends most of their time?

-• Is the route safe at night (lighting, slippery floors, stairs)?
+• Is the route safe at night, with enough light and grip underfoot?

 • Is the tray in a quiet place with enough privacy?

-• Add a low-entry tray (even as a second tray to start with).
+• add a low-entry tray, even as a second tray to begin with

-• Put a second tray closer to where your cat sleeps, especially overnight.
+• place a second tray closer to where your cat sleeps, especially overnight

-• Add a night light and a non-slip runner if floors are slick.
+• add a night light and a non-slip runner if the floor is slippery

 senior cat litter tray setup with unscented litter